 Jas Mathur

-That’s where FST-7 comes in—Fascia Stretch Training, a method developed by Hany Rambod, the coach behind some of the world’s most elite physiques including Dwayne “The Rock” Johnson.
+That’s where FST-7 comes in.
+Fascia Stretch Training, a method developed by renowned coach Hany Rambod, who has worked with some of the world’s most elite physiques, including Dwayne “The Rock” Johnson.
 It’s not about spending three hours in the gym.
 It’s about precision, intensity, and results.

 DAY 1 — CHEST (FST-7 Focus: Pecs)